Data-Based Source [x-Domain]¶

 - Cascading Optical Systems: Use the output field from a complex simulation (e.g., light passing through a diffuser or a multi-lens system) as the input source for a subsequent optical system, enabling true multi-stage simulations.

-- Importing Measured Beam Profiles: Load experimentally measured beam data (amplitude and phase) into the simulation to analyze how a real-world beam will propagate through or interact with your optical design.
+- Importing Measured Beam Profiles: Load experimentally measured beam data into the simulation to analyze how a real-world beam will propagate through or interact with your optical design.

 - Simulating Custom Laser Modes: Create a source for a specific, non-standard laser mode by generating its field profile with an external tool (e.g., MATLAB, Python) and importing it for use in VLF.